bookofproofs/bookofproofs.github.io/_sources/history/17th-century/pell.md

 title: Pell, John
 born: 1611
 died: 1685
-keywords: John Pell, Pell's equation, Fermat's last theorem, polynomial power series, cycloid, sphere area/volume, ellipse/roots/cubic equation
+keywords: john pell,pell
-description: John Pell: mathematician who solved many mathematical problems, inc. Fermat's last theorem & cubic equation.
+description: John Pell was an English mathematician best known for Pell's equation which in fact he had little to do with.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---